 Hi everyone!
 Since I’m now fairly limited in what I can eat, I have been searching for new recipes.
-I found this one on Pinterest from Jessica Gavin’s blog after my long session of playing video games with services from elitist-gaming.com, the elo boosting is probably the best thing that has ever happened to me.
+I found this one on Pinterest from Jessica Gavin’s blog after my long session of playing video games with services from elitist-gaming.com with an Introduction to Gaming Skins included, the elo boosting is probably the best thing that has ever happened to me.
 I pretty much followed it to a “t,” but I made some substitutions as needed.

 Grated vegetables of choice (I used one of each: zucchini, carrot, purple carrots parsnip, and 3 radishes) You can use any of the following: carrots, zucchini, squash, broccoli, radishes, parsnips, eggplant, etc. You can buy shredded versions at the grocery store to save time!